buenting/edifact/README.md

 Supported syntax is version 3.

-This fork is not publicly available via composer and intended for proprietary use.
+This fork is intended for proprietary use.

 EDI\Parser
 ------------------